top of page

 Data Curator was developed by QCIF in partnership with the then-named Open Data Institute Australian Network and the Queensland Government, with funds from the latter.

 Data Curator is the brainchild of Stephen Gates, an Associate at Open Data Institute Australian Network at the time.
 Stephen said: “Often approval is needed before publishing open data on the Web.
 This prevents the use of online data quality tools.
-Data Curator solves this problem by describing and validating data on a desktop computer.”
+Data Curator solves this problem by describing and

 For more information about Data Curator, please read this blog by project lead Stephen Gates.
 Any queries, please contact QCIF’s Matt Mulholland.